pasytchangwa/To-Do-List-Project/README.md

 [CLICK HERE]() for the online version

-# My To Do List Project: List Structure
+# My To Do List Project

 > This project aimed at setting up a simple but yet powerful to do list using ES6 and Webpack.This simple web page will be built using webpack and served by a webpack dev server.